zaffrefashiongroup/company-overview/about-us.md

 # About Us

 Zaffre Fashion Group (ZFG) is a leading haute couture fashion house headquartered in Gravity Falls, OR.
-Our company has numerous brick & mortar stores around the world as well as online storefronts for each of our product lines.
+Our company provides a boutique brick and click experience for each of our product lines.

-Our fashion house was built on our flagship product, Mabel, hand crafts leather apparel with customers able to purchase from an online storefront hosted on-premises across numerous collocated data center facilities.
+Our fashion house was built on our flagship brand, Mabel, a high-end clothier that has garnered a cult following over the last 25 years for its curated fashion experience.
+The company has since expanded into multiple brands across several business units.

+The Mabel eCommerce, the primary storefront application stack, was originally built on-premises.
+Cloud-first efforts began in 2017 using cloud for archive and long-term data retention.
+A number of applications, including Mabel eCommerce, have since been shifted to cloud.
+Modernization efforts are ongoing.

 Our company consists of 4 technology business units (BUs):